tazjin/nixery/README.md

 in the storage bucket.
 This makes it possible to serve layers from a bucket without having to make them publicly available.

+In case the `GOOGLE_APPLICATION_CREDENTIALS` environment variable is not set, a redirect to storage.googleapis.com is issued, which means the underlying bucket objects need to be publicly accessible.

 ### Storage

 Nixery supports multiple different storage backends in which its build cache and